hustwyk/Safari-extensions-backup/README.md

 # Safari-extensions-backup

-Collect the frequently used extensions of Safari on macOS.
+Collection of frequently used extensions of Safari on macOS.

 ## Background

 One day in Sep 2019, the specific date cannot be remembered, my safari on mac cannot download extensions via webpage, it was forced to jump to AppStore.app, and I found my wanted extension not in there, so I planed to collect them here, and they can be successfully installed manually.

-## Extensions collected
+## Extensions collection

 | Name | Version|  Effect |
 | - | :-: | - |